andrasq/node-q-then/Readme.md

 ## P.resolve( value )

 Create a new promise that will resolve with the value.
+Value can be a function, a promise (any _thenable_), or some other value.
+Functions are resolved with their return value.
-Value can be a function, a promise (a _thenable_ actually), or some other value.
+Terminal values resolve immediate.
+For thenables the promise will take on the value and status of the thenable when it resolves, either fulfilled with a value or rejected with a reason.

     var promise = P.resolve(123);
     promise.then(function resolve(value) {